 This article is also available on Medium.

-For this dev challenge, I have a tight time constraint: I only have 8 hours to make the entire game, from start to finish!
+But this time, my time constraint will be way heavier: I’ll only have 8 hours to make the entire game, from start to finish!

 Features & demo